aylei/kubectl-debug/README.md

 ### `proc` filesystem and FUSE

 It is common to use tools like `top`, `free` to inspect system metrics like CPU usage and memory.
 Using these commands will display the metrics from the host system by default.
 Because they read the metrics from the `proc` filesystem (`/proc/*`), which is mounted from the host system.
-This can be extremely useful (you can still inspect the pod/container metrics of as part of the host metrics) You may find [this blog post](https://fabiokung.com/2014/03/13/memory-inside-linux-containers/) useful if you want to investigate this problem in depth.
+This can be extremely useful (you can still inspect the pod/container metrics of as part of the host metrics) You may find [this blog post](https://fabiokung.com/2014/03/13/memory-inside-linux-containers/) useful.

 ## Debug Pod in "CrashLoopBackoff"